minprog/programmeren-1/problems/cs50/mario/less/index.md

 First, create a new directory (i.e., folder) called `mario` inside of your `pset1` directory, by executing

-    ~/ $ mkdir ~/pset1/mario
+    ~/ $ mkdir ~/problems/mario

 Add a new file called `pseudocode.txt` inside of your `mario` directory.

 Write in `pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
 There's no one right way to write pseudocode, but short English sentences suffice.
-Recall how we wrote pseudocode for [finding Mike Smith](https://docs.google.com/presentation/d/17wRd8ksO6QkUq906SUgm17AqcI-Jan42jkY-EmufxnE/edit?usp=sharing).
+Recall how we wrote pseudocode for finding Mike Smith!
 Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 <details markdown="1"><summary markdown="span">Spoiler</summary>